-Some items might need to be put into another area where they’re better suited, some removed entirely.
+Some items might need to be put into another area where they’re better suited, and some removed entirely.

 If you can’t identify an item or where it needs to go, tag it so that others might be able to.

-If it goes unclaimed, sell it, recycle it, or throw it away, unless you’re sure that your operations definitely need it, in which case, store for later use.
+If it goes unclaimed, sell it, recycle it, or throw it away, unless you’re sure that your operations definitely need it, in which case, store it for later use.